ByteInternet/hypernode-vagrant/README.md

 ### The web pages don't change

-Varnish is enabled by default.
+Varnish is NOT enabled by default but can be enabled in local.yml or by answering the configuration questions asked the first time `vagrant up` is executed (this will generate a local.yml)

+If you enabled varnish however it's possible your pages are not changing due to caching.
 To check if this is what is causing your pages to remain static try clearing the cache.

 ```
 # this clears the entire varnish cache (warning: makes things slow until cache is filled up again)